samiralam/rules-compendium/docs/phb/3-character-classes/fighter.md

 #### Feinting Attack

 As a Bonus Action, you can expend one Superiority Die to feint, choosing one creature within 5 feet of yourself as your target.
 You have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on your next attack roll against that target this turn.
-If that attack hits, add the Superiority Die to the attack’s damage roll.
+If that attack hits, add the Superiority Die to the attack's damage roll.

 #### Goading Attack

 When you hit a creature with an attack roll, you can expend one Superiority Die to attempt to goad the target into attacking you.
-Add the Superiority Die to the attack’s damage roll.
+Add the Superiority Die to the attack's damage roll.
 The target must succeed on a Wisdom saving throw or have [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on attack rolls against targets other than you until the end of your next turn.

 #### Lunging Attack

 As a Bonus Action, you can expend one Superiority Die and take the [Dash](/sources/dnd/free-rules/rules-glossary#DashAction) action.
-If you move at least 5 feet in a straight line immediately before hitting with a melee attack as part of the [Attack](/sources/dnd/free-rules/rules-glossary#AttackAction) action on this turn, you can add the Superiority Die to the attack’s damage roll.
+If you move at least 5 feet in a straight line immediately before hitting with a melee attack as part of the [Attack](/sources/dnd/free-rules/rules-glossary#AttackAction) action on this turn, you can add the Superiority Die to the attack's damage roll.

 #### Maneuvering Attack

 When you hit a creature with an attack roll, you can expend one Superiority Die to maneuver one of your comrades into another position.
-Add the Superiority Die roll to the attack’s damage roll, and choose a willing creature who can see or hear you.
+Add the Superiority Die roll to the attack's damage roll, and choose a willing creature who can see or hear you.
 That creature can use its Reaction to move up to half its Speed without provoking an [Opportunity Attacks](/sources/dnd/free-rules/rules-glossary#OpportunityAttack) from the target of your attack.

 #### Menacing Attack

 When you hit a creature with an attack roll, you can expend one Superiority Die to attempt to frighten the target.
-Add the Superiority Die to the attack’s damage roll.
+Add the Superiority Die to the attack's damage roll.
 The target must succeed on a Wisdom saving throw or have the [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) condition until the end of your next turn.

 #### Parry